ZehuaChenLab/DBR-Net/README.md

 # WEC-Mamba: Wavelet-Based Edge Compensation Mamba for Joint  Low-Light Image Enhancement and Deblurring
 ## Abstract
-Joint low-light image enhancement and deblurring is a challenging image restoration task, since insufficient illumination and motion blur are often strongly coupled in real-world scenes and jointly degrade structural and textural information.
-Although existing methods have achieved promising progress, they still struggle to recover fine details, especially high-frequency components that are severely attenuated under coupled degradations.
-As a result, restored images often exhibit blurred edges, over-smoothed textures, and incomplete local structures.
-To address this issue, we propose WEC-Mamba, a unified framework for joint low-light image enhancement and deblurring.
-The proposed network is built upon a dedicated Local Enhanced Mamba Block, which consists of a Wavelet-Enhanced State Space Module (WESM) and a Multi-Scale Channel Refinement Module (MSCR).
-Specifically, WESM integrates wavelet-based local detail compensation into state space modeling to better preserve and recover high-frequency information suppressed by coupled low-light and blur degradations, while MSCR further refines degraded structures through multi-scale context aggregation and adaptive channel modulation.
-In addition, we introduce a frequency-domain loss and adopt a two-stage training strategy to further improve restoration quality.
-Extensive experiments on synthetic and real-world low-light blurry datasets, as well as standard low-light enhancement benchmarks, demonstrate that the proposed methodachieves strong qualitative performance and competitive quantitative results compared with existing state-of-the-art methods.
+Images captured in low-light environments often suffer from insufficient illumination and motion blur simultaneously, resulting in degraded visibility, blurred boundaries, and missing texture details.
+Existing cascaded or unified restoration methods remain limited in recovering coherent structures under such coupled degradations, particularly when illumination-related and blur-related information are entangled in feature representations.
+In this paper, we propose a compact Degradation-Decoupled Blur Restoration Network (DBR-Net) for joint low-light image enhancement and deblurring.
+DBR-Net adopts an encoder--decoder architecture that performs degradation-oriented feature modeling.
+In the encoder, a Fourier Illumination Enhancement Block (FIEB) employs Fourier amplitude similarity-guided modulation to enhance illumination-restoration-related representations.
+In the decoder, a Wavelet Structure Restoration Block (WSRB) integrates directional wavelet-domain guidance with state space modeling to strengthen the reconstruction of blur-degraded edges and textures.
+In addition, we introduce a frequency-domain loss to constrain the recovery of degradation-decoupled information and design a progressive two-stage training strategy that first establishes stable illumination and structural restoration capabilities and then refines the final output.
+Extensive experiments demonstrate the effectiveness of DBR-Net.
+On the synthetic LOL-Blur dataset, our method achieves 31.96\,dB PSNR, 0.912 SSIM, and 0.172 LPIPS, outperforming existing comparison methods across all three metrics.
+Without additional fine-tuning, DBR-Net also exhibits competitive generalization on the Real-LOL-Blur dataset and performs favorably on standard low-light enhancement benchmarks.
+With only 3.86M parameters, DBR-Net provides an effective and parameter-efficient solution for restoring low-light blurry images.
-These results suggest the effectiveness of the proposed design for handling complex coupled degrada tions in low-light image restoration.
-The code is available at https://github.com/ZehuaChenLab/WEC-Mamba.
+The code is available at \url{https://github.com/ZehuaChenLab/DBR-Net}.

 ## Quantitative comparisons results on the LOL-Blur dataset.
 ![demo](./Figure/Fig1.png)